How We Do It

 We educate students, practicing veterinarians, as well as the public on how radiology and radiation oncology are used in veterinary medicine.
 As the field of veterinary medicine expands to mirror the vast options available in human medicine, specialists are tasked to be professors at universities, providers of continuing education, and public advocates for the profession.

 We are researchers at the forefront of veterinary medicine

 Veterinary radiologists and radiation oncologists expand our current knowledge and options by developing new tests and treatments, some of which bridge the gap between human and veterinary medicine.
-The Journal of Veterinary Radiology & Ultrasound serves as our primary peer-reviewed journal.
+The journal, Veterinary Radiology & Ultrasound, serves as our primary peer-reviewed journal.

 Find out more about the equipment (modalities) we use in our research and clinical practice.